Georgezogos/HPM-for-multiplayer/README.md

  Current features:
-   - The ability to request/give financial aid to other players
+   - The ability to request/give financial aid from/to other players
    - The ability to transfer a state/province to other players
+   - Divergence of Darkness-like infamy reduction for early game